code0monkey1/clean-architecture-typescript-learn/README.md

       ```

 In this above code block , we set 5 different directory references , for 5 folders we are about to create , and keep in mind that all of these folders are placed relative to the `baseUrl (i.e. ./src)` , in our case .
-So, for example the `@test` reference , will refer to the test folder inside our project , which is one folder outside our src folder , hence this `["../test/_"]` is how we set it up.
+So, for example the `@test` reference , will refer to the test folder inside our project , which is one folder outside our src folder , hence this `["../test/_"]` is how show it's relative position within out project.